Day Trips We Love: Tonto Natural Bridge

 • Bring a picnic lunch.
 The Park is in between Pine and Payson without quick access to either- it’s a good 15 minutes just to get out of park from the parking lot!
 You’re going to have hungry kids no matter how well you’ve prepped snacks.
 Having a picnic lunch satisfies those hunger pains quickly and keeps you on site to enjoy nature a little longer.
 It’s very easy to do a “big hike” down to the cave, have lunch, then hike around the smaller trails or even take a peek at the very cute gift shop!

 • Let’s chat bathrooms for a second.
 The public restrooms are actually way decent so don’t stress out there.
-HOWEVER, there are no baby changing stations so you’ll want to plan to change diapers either at your car or down on a blanket on the lawns.

 • Enjoy Pine or Payson at the end of your day.
 Both towns have some fun little shops and even a couple restaurants to check out.
 We ended our day with a stop to the fudge shop in Payson – everyone got some gelato and we took home some amazing homemade fudge!!